 Kuitbier

-Kuitbier – also known as Kuit, Koite of Kuyt – was very similar to Hoppenbier.
+Kuitbier – also known as Kuit, Koite or Kuyt – was very similar to Hoppenbier.
 The main difference is the use of grain.
 The ratio was 3 parts of oat, 2 parts of barley and 1 part of wheat.
 This blond beer was also cheaper to brew than Hoppenbier.
 Kuit quickly became the standard beer in the Netherlands.
 Cities like Delft, Gouda and Haarlem produced it on a large scale.
 Around 1500, these three cities produced more than 1 million hectolitre of beer per year!

 The beer was exported through the entire northern Europe.
 It remained quite popular until the seventeenth century, when Lagers started to dominate the Dutch market.
 Kuitbier is the only Dutch beer style that the renowned Brewers Association has acknowledged.